JulienBe/oO.Oo/readme.md

 # Plans

+- commit 1: Display a square
-- commit 1: Display a square which is the player
+- commit 1.5: Display a square which is the player
 - commit 2: Move that square
 - commit 3: Prevent that square from escaping the screen
 - commit 4: Spawn a target